MarioDelgadoSr/AddBlenderCustomPropertiesFromCSV/README.md

 QUOTE_NONNUMERIC
     ...
 When used with the reader, input fields that are not quoted are converted to floats.
 ````
 	* Therefor, non-numeric components (including column headers) must be enclosed within double qutoes.

-* This script or Add-on can be used to 'enrich' a Blender file, that will be exported to a glTF file, with embedded data.
+* The script or Add-on can be used to 'enrich' a Blender file, that will be exported to a glTF file, with embedded data.
 	* When a Blender file is exported to a glTF file, the [Custom Properties](https://docs.blender.org/manual/en/latest/data_system/custom_properties.html?highlight=custom%20properties) are placed in the [*extras* properties](https://docs.blender.org/manual/en/dev/addons/io_gltf2.html) associated with the mesh.

 ## Usage